Skip to main content

 Her clinical practice is combined with research and specific interests include adult oral immunotherapy, the dietary management of eosinophilic oesophagitis and investigation of emerging food allergens such as mycoprotein.

-She is Treasurer for the Food Allergy Specialist Group (FASG) of the British Dietetic Association (BDA) and dietetic representative for the British Society of Allergy and Clinical Immunology (BSACI).
+She is Treasurer for the Food Allergy Specialist Group (FASG) of the British Dietetic Association (BDA) and member of the BSACI Dietitians Strategic Group.

 close